janacaba2/Data-Science-Projects/Data Project 1/README.md

 Model performance is assessed using Mean Squared Error (MSE).
 To interpret feature importance, both Random Forest feature rankings and SHAP values are analyzed.

 **Insights Sharing:**
-Key findings and insights are shared in the following Medium blog post: <https://medium.com/@jana.backhus/what-drives-developer-job-satisfaction-insights-from-the-stack-overflow-2024-survey-5d8ddaa34e7e>
+Key findings and insights are shared in the following Medium blog post: [What Drives Developer Job Satisfaction?
+Insights from the Stack Overflow 2024 Survey](https://medium.com/@jana.backhus/what-drives-developer-job-satisfaction-insights-from-the-stack-overflow-2024-survey-5d8ddaa34e7e)